 Standard equipment on Super models includes 17-inch alloy wheels, dual-zone climate control, rear parking sensors, an eight-speaker audio system, cruise control and an eight-inch infotainment display with Bluetooth and navigation.

 Our test car came with £7,720 worth of options including 18-inch alloy wheels, red brake calipers, bi-xenon headlights, active suspension and a 14-speaker sound system — bringing the total price to £41,285.

 While the list of equipment is good, you’re not quite getting as much for your money as the German rivals, with most similarly-specified coming in shy of £40k.

 Also unlike its rivals, the Giulia’s infotainment display is poor.
 There’s no touchscreen, with the entire system controlled by a singular rotary dial that makes navigating the menus, as well as controlling the sat-nav, frustrating.
-It feels out of place in 2017.

 The Alfa Romeo Giulia manages to pack an engaging and fun driving experience into a sharp-looking package, setting it apart as a genuine alternative in the mid-size saloon market.

 In its own right, it’s a superb machine but it’s still unlikely to dethrone the Audi A4, BMW 3-Series and Mercedes C-Class as class leaders anytime soon.

 It doesn’t offer quite as much value as the Germans, and we suspect the superior fit-and-finish of the rivals will be more appealing to the type of customer in this segment despite the engaging driving experience.

 |Annual Mileage||15,000 miles|